 Throughout the semester there will be a number of experiential learning activities and assignments that take place either in class or will be completed on your own outside of class.
 Instructions for these will be provided individually when appropriate during the semester.
 The purpose of these activities is to provide you the opportunity to experience for yourself some of the concepts we will be learning about related to cognitive psychology.
 There will be approximately seven of these experiences.
 They cannot be made up--unless it is a written assignment that takes place outside of class; in that case, they fall under the late writing assignment policy (see syllabus policy page).⚠️ AI may be allowed on certain activities or assignments.
 This will be announced for each activity.
 If AI use was not expressly allowed in writing, AI use is prohibited.

-Chapter Quizzes (13% of overall grade)
+Chapter Reflections (13% of overall grade)

 Exams (45% of overall grade)